sara-nl/clouddocs/VU-20161019/partA.markdown

 >**NOTE:**
 >
->Before you move to the next sections, remember to shut your VMs down.
+>Before you move on to the next sections, remember to shut your VMs down.